 The hat’s color really depends on how responsibly or how spammy you are using these tools.
 Search engines are the ones not happy when users abuse these tools.
 For example, if you are using shady or loud SEO practices that are against Google rules, you’ll end up (unintentionally) with penalties.

 According to Neil Patel: “A black hat SEO strategy is just a good strategy gone wrong.”
 A black hat takes a white hat SEO strategy and extends it to dangerous levels.

-But still, there is another level— negative SEO attacks is the practice of (intentionally) hurting the online presence of others.
-These black-hat cheaters use spammy links, copy/paste attacks, hidden links, cloaking, adult anchored links, or spammy content to point towards a target, intending to make Google think they bought fake backlinks and to lower their ranking.
+But still, there is another level— negative SEO attacks are the practice of (intentionally) hurting the online presence of others.
+These black-hat cheaters use spammy links, copy/paste attacks, hidden links, cloaking, adult-anchored links, or spammy content to point towards a target, intending to make Google think they bought fake backlinks and to lower their ranking.

 4. Six Ways To Use A Proxy SEO.

 As mentioned earlier, web scraping is at the heart of any SEO investigation in large campaigns.
 With web scraping, you could automatically extract data from your competition’s website (or search engine).
 But using your public IP will likely end up with an IP ban.
 Your IP will be blocked by the target AND included in blacklists shared across anti-spam intelligence companies.

 With an SEO proxy, you can scale your SEO campaigns and remain completely anonymous.
 Proxies for SEO, like IPv6 proxies, keep your scraping activities hidden from search engines or competitor’s websites.

 How can you benefit from a Proxy SEO?

 Knowing your competition’s SEO strategy and your position against that strategy will allow you to stay one step ahead of the game.
 It will help you get a better place in the SERP.